 (1) We calculate one barrel of oil equivalent as six mcf of natural gas.

-The following table sets forth the oil and natural gas net proved reserves as of December 31, 2014, for the Morona Block in Peru which is based on the D&M Peru Reserves Report.
-We expect to close the pending Morona Block Acquisition in 2015.
+The following table sets forth the oil and natural gas net proved reserves as of December 31, 2015, for the Morona Block in Peru which is based on the D&M Reserves Report.